WGR-SA/nuxt-form/README.md

 - `FormTextarea` use select textarea tag
 - `FormRadio` special component for radio options

-`rules` prop is used for field validation see [Vuelidate docs](https://vuelidate-next.netlify.app/validators.html) for details
+`rules` prop is used for field validation see [Validation decorators](https://github.com/typestack/class-validator#validation-decorators) or [Validator](https://github.com/validatorjs/validator.js) for details

 ### Component props